Jeanne Loring: Career

-The Wisconsin Alumni Foundation (WARF) was issued a patent in 2001 that covered all human embryonic stem cells, and because of high patent licensing fees, Arcos decided to merge with another small company, Cythera, which then merged with another stem cell company, Bresagen.
+The Wisconsin Alumni Foundation (WARF) was issued a composition of matter patent in 2001 that covered all human embryonic stem cells, and because of high patent licensing fees, Arcos decided to merge with another small company, Cythera, which then merged with another stem cell company, Bresagen.
 After another merger with Novocell, the company became Viacyte, which was acquired by Vertex in 2022 for its experience in development of stem cell-derived therapies for Type 1 Diabetes.
 The initiation in 2003 of federal funding for human embryonic stem cells made Dr. Loring eligible to receive National Institutes of Health funding, and she was awarded a grant to provide the first West coast training course for hESC research.
 Loring moved to academia, becoming the founding co-director of the Stem Cell Center at the Burnham Institute (now called the Sanford Burnham Prebys Medical Discovery Institute).